lyh970817/GLAD-Medication/manuscript/manuscript.md

 depression report more side effects than individuals with non-anxious depression [see @JAZKDWJ7#Ionescu_Etal_2014_Pharmacologic for a review].

+There has been an ongoing attempt to identify correlates of response to antidepressant.
+Most research center around using various biomarkers from, for example, neuroimaging or pharmacogenetics data

+There have been several investigations into identifying non-physiological correlates of resposne to antidepressants.

 Little phenotypic epidemiological research has investigated the relationship between antidepressant effectiveness and side effects.
 However, there are clear theoretical underpinnings that the same receptors might be responsible for side